 I’ve been in Jordan only for three days but it felt like I spent a whole month in the country.
-Full of experiences, emotions and an excitement for things to come.
+Full of experiences, emotions and excitement for things to come.

 At that point, I didn’t even know that I haven’t seen the best yet.

 Even though the village looked very small on Google maps, I had no idea it’s actually scattered around the hills.

 I booked the Old Village Resort in Wadi Musa, which looked like one of the best choices for quality and value for money, unfortunately, it also comes with some impractical setbacks.
 The hotel was on the other side of the village and even though they offer free rides to the Petra visitor center, it doesn’t mean they will be your private taxi and take you there as much as you need (ahem… is that so much to ask???).

 Another thing which was not mentioned anywhere was the fact that you can’t get any wine at the resort.
 Something I got used to even though staying in Jordan.
 You can’t just take a casual stroll to the nearest restaurant, because – you guessed it – there aren’t any.
 The closest ones are by the Petra visitor center and I have personally watched too many crime shows to stroll casually through a small Jordanian village at dark without attracting unwanted attention.
 Even the horses gave me weird looks.

 Anyway, Wadi Musa is very pretty traditional Jordanian village.